Components of Syllabus

 Note that ICU encourages multiple grading components in each course and not a single final examination or essay.

-Please provide concrete, measurable grading criteria where possible, as this will make it easier to respond to any students who make inquiries about their grades.
+Then, please provide concrete, measurable grading criteria where possible, as this will make it easier to respond to any students who make inquiries about their grades.

 - Grading Components: Midterm exam, final exam, presentation, essay, class participation.